 If he shows any signs of aggression, you need to take things slowly.
 If instead, he seems to be only slightly interested in the scent, that’s usually a good sign.

-6. Set Up a First Meeting
+6. Set up Their First Meeting

 Pick a place that’s free of distractions.